 A. was canceled, leaving the euro as the sole legal tender in the euro zone countries.

-B. was affirmed at the fixed exchange rate.
+- B. was affirmed at the fixed exchange rate.

-C. was tied to gold.
+- C. was tied to gold.

+- D. none of the above

 76. According to the theory of optimum currency areas,